ramizimran/Nodejs-working-with-stream/_document/doc.md

 there are not related to the `readable` and `writable` events.

-## Transform Stream

-Transform streams are a type of duplex streams where the output is in some way computed from the input.
-They implement both the `Readable` and `Writable` interfaces.

-## PassThrough Stream

-PassThrough streams are a type of duplex streams where the output is identical to the input.
-They implement both the `Readable` and `Writable` interfaces.

 ```javascript
 import fs from "fs";
 import { Duplex } from "node:stream";